leonascim21/personal-website/content/_index.md

 ### Broadly

 I am passionate about exploring the intersection of technology and everyday life, always eager to learn and grow.
 With a developing foundation in computer science and economics, I embrace challenges and enjoy finding creative solutions to complex problems.
 My projects, ranging from full-stack development to AI applications, reflect my commitment to continuous learning and innovation.
-Despite not having a strong foundation initially, my dedication and curiosity drive me to keep improving and contributing to the tech community.
+My dedication and curiosity drive me to keep improving and contributing to the tech community.

 ### Contact